Code-Institute-Submissions/hotel-website/README.md

 ### Validation
 Using [W3C Markup Validation Service](https://validator.w3.org/) to validate the HTML on each page:
-- On all the pages there was an error for a diplicate attribute which I removed.
+- On all the pages there was an error for a duplicate attribute which I removed.
 - On the Home page , there was an error for a bad value for attribute type which I changed to type "submit".
 - On Contact page there was an error for a smaller element which I removed.
 There was also an error for attribute aria-describedby which I also removed.